Charlie Hodge (guitarist): After Elvis Presley

 Upon Bridges leaving the Elvis World and becoming a producer in Nashville and Las Vegas, he was able to facilitate a meeting in Pigeon Forge, Tennessee with Dee Gallon, and her brother Michael J. Ferraro, co-owners at that time of the Memories Theater that yielded a potential wonderful opportunity for Hodge to perform live for the fans for many years to come.
 During the last 15 years of his life, Hodge became a featured performer at the Memories Theater in "A Salute to Elvis" with a select group of some of the world's greatest Elvis Tribute Artists (ETA) and close friends William Stiles, Pete Wilcox, Eddie Miles, and Lou Vuto.
 While at Memories Theatre, Hodge performed some of the same duties he did while performing with Presley such as singing harmony, draping the scarves around the ETA's neck as he did with Presley, and played guitar, or if it was required for a certain song, he played the piano.
 Hodge traveled the world annually to speak at Elvis Presley events and to sometimes perform with longtime friend, singer and musician, Terry Mike Jeffery.
 Countries Hodge visited included England, Ireland, Belgium, Holland, Sweden, Norway, Finland, Germany, Italy, France, Spain, Switzerland, Hungary, Australia, and Japan.
 In 1988, Hodge wrote an autobiography-memoir, Me 'n Elvis, and in 1994, produced a DVD titled The Elvis I Knew.

 In 1987 and 1988 Charlie Hodge was the opening act for Elvis World's Largest Tribute to the King.
 This was a major production with a 25 piece band plus backup singers.
 Charlie Hodge would come out and talk to the audience about his days with Elvis and warm up the crowd said Charlie Stickerod, the man who played Elvis in the show.
 Stickerod also said that besides being a great friend to me he was the kindest person that you would ever want to meet.
-Charlie Hodge was also instrumental in the introduction of Bill Belew and Stickerod, Mr. Belew was Elvis' costume designer from 1968 until Elvis' death in 1977.
-This introduction forged a friendship between the two that lasted until Mr. Belew's death.
-Mr. Belew also made numerous costumes for Stickerod during this friendship.
-Charlie Hodge also played a big part in getting Mr. Belew to sell one of Elvis' original costumes to Mr. Stickerod in 1988.
+Charlie Hodge also introduced Mr. Stickerod to Bill Belew (who was Elvis' costume designer) he then became Mr. Stickerod's costume designer and best friends until Mr. Belew's passing.